FG to Divest from 10 Gas-powered NIPPs - THISDAYLIVE

 Ndubuisi Francis in Abuja

-The federal government is to divest from the 10 newly-constructed gas-powered National Integrated Power Projects (NIPPs) located across the country, the Bureau of Public Enterprises (BPE) has stated.
+The federal government is to divest from the 10 newly-constructed gas-powered National Integrated Power Projects (NIPPs) located across the country, the Bureau of Public Enteprises (BPE), has stated.

 The medium-sized $7.1 billion gas-fired plants initiated by the former President Olusegun Obasanjo administration were built through the Niger Delta Power Holding Company (NDPHC), and funded by the three tiers of government.

-Okoh, in a statement issued by the BPE, said Nigeria’s telecoms sector, for instance, has achieved almost 100 per cent teledensity with over 192 million connected lines, while over 146 million lines have been active as at May 31, 2015 and over 40 telecoms licensed in the country.
+Okoh, in a statement issued by the BPE, said Nigeria’s telecoms sector, for instance, had achieved almost 100 per cent teledensity with over 192 million connected lines while over 146 million lines have been active as at May 31, 2015 and over 40 telecoms licensed in the country.

-He announced that the federal government would divest from the 10 newly-built gas-fired NIPPs on completion, the statement said.
+He announced that the federal government would divest from the 10 newly-built 10 gas-fired National Integrated Power Projects (NIPPs) on completion, the statement said.

-On the Bureau’s 2019 work plan, he revealed that BPE is expected to contribute N220.4 billion to the N8.91 trillion 2019 federal government budget from its privatisation/commercialisatio
+On the Bureau’s 2019 work plan, he revealed that BPE is expected to contribute N220.4 billion to the N8.91 trillion 2019 federal government budget from its privatisation/commercialisation activities.

 So far, over N150 billion privatisation proceeds have gone into the funding of the 2019 Budget.